 Polio is a disease that has seemed to fade away in the United States since the introduction of the polio vaccine in 1955.
-However, this disease is alive and well outside of the US despite a strong push by international agencies such as the WHO to eradicate polio through vaccination in the last few decades.
+However, this disease is alive and well outside of the US despite a strong push by international agencies such as the WHO to eradicate polio in the last few decades.
 In fact, in 1988 the WHO pledged to eradicate polio by 2000, but this dream has yet to reach reality.
 Why is the eradication of polio less successful than the effort to eradicate Smallpox, a goal achieved in the 1970’s?
 These difficulties come from the nature of polio itself and the special challenges it poses to those who would halt its transmission.

 The disease polio is caused by poliovirus, a member of the picornaviridae family.
-It is transmitted person-to-person through the oral consumption of contaminated feces (yes, this happens all the time, gross but true).
+It is transmitted person-to-person through the oral consumption of contaminated feces (yes, this happens much more than we want to admit).
 This means that it can be transmitted directly between persons and by contact with contaminated surfaces or water.
-After exposure it can take anywhere from 5 to 35 days to develop symptoms of the disease.
-However, the classic image of polio and iron lungs is not representative of the normal outcome of infection.
+After exposure it can take anywhere from 5 to 35 days to develop symptoms of disease.
+However, the classic American image of polio and iron lungs is not representative of the normal outcome of infection.
 Up to 90% of people infected with polio virus will never show symptoms of the disease despite shedding large amounts of virus in their stool.
-Of the remaining 10% roughly 4-8% will develop a minor illness of little note, while 1-2% develop aseptic meningitis and a remaining 0.1-2% may develop the classical symptoms of paralytic poliomyelitis.
+Of the remaining 10%, roughly 4-8% will develop a minor illness of little note, while 1-2% develop aseptic meningitis and a remaining 0.1-2% may develop the classical symptoms of paralytic poliomyelitis.
 When only a small subset of those infected actually show disease it makes it difficult to contain and stop the spread of this virus.
 This has been one of the many confounding factors in eradicating polio.

 So where do we stand and what do we do?
 We have the tools necessary to wipe out this disease using the IPV but not the necessary funding and social momentum.
 Also, increasing skepticism in vaccinations both at home and abroad has led to repeat outbreaks and transmission of the disease back into areas where it has been eradicated.
 However, if we can continue to steadily focus vaccination programs on the few remaining regions where polio still thrives we have a significant chance of eradicating this disease and improving the lives of millions of people.